Have you ever wondered what does your doodle do at the groomer? What are the grooming steps he/she will experience?

 I get that question all the time so felt like making a blog post about the details.

 In case your doodle will get a full package, a haircut included, here are the steps he/she'll experience in at the Doodle Groomer Chick's salon.
 I picked to detail this package, because it covers most of the grooming needs of a doodle.

 Having doggies and groomers leaving their business cards on the grass and in the restroom makes the spa day a lot more fun.
 So we'll start with this. :)

 Trimming the hair around the eyes

 Comfort makes a cooperative doodle.
 Enabling your doodle to see better will set up ease and trust, which are great help throughout grooming.

 Paw hair removal

-underneath the paws to enable the doggy to get a better grip on the grooming table and stand more comfortable on 4-3-2 legs while getting groomed.
+Keeping doodles still for the spa day is essential.
+So next up is trimming the hair underneath the paw pads to enable the dog to get a better grip on the grooming table.
+That results in a more stable dog and they'll be able to stand more comfortable on 4-3-2 legs while getting groomed.

 Detangling, brushing out or de-shedding.

 It is important to get rid of all of the tangled hair, especially in case the doodle will get a longer trim (longer than 1/2 in).
 For shorter blades (less than 1/2 in length), it doesn't really matter.
 No need for detangling, the clipper blade will go through the hair most likely.